-Rombourne’s Trym Lodge Business Centre offers a village lifestyle close to Bristol’s City Centre.
+Rombourne’s Trym Lodge Business Centre is one of our offices spaces in Bristol that offers a village lifestyle close to Bristol’s City Centre.

 Tracing its roots back to the Medieval ages, Westbury-on-Trym is older than Bristol itself.
 Nowadays the suburb is a lively community of over 10,000 residents.
 It’s situated 4 miles north of Bristol city centre and 3 miles from the M5, and is easily accessible by both car and bus.
 Unusually for the Bristol area, Westbury-on-Trym is fortunate in that it has two free car parks, giving a combined total of around 140 parking spaces.

 Westbury village is one of the few areas in Bristol that has the feel of a ‘genuine’ village, having both charm and character.
 The River Trym runs through it, and much of the suburb is a conservation area.
 The village atmosphere is enhanced by numerous colourful floral displays in tubs and hanging baskets, and Westbury is proud to have won the Bristol in Bloom award for ‘Best Shopping Area’ for the past nine years.